Why Native English Speakers Say "Have" When They Mean "Eat"

 Keep in mind that “eat” can be used by itself, but “have” must be used with a meal or some type of food or drink.

-For example, you can say “I love eating” but you can’t say “I love having.”
-You have to specify what the person is having: “I love having a beer after work.”
+For example, you can say, “I love eating,” but you can’t say, “I love having.”
+You have to be specific about what the person is having: “I love having a beer after work.”

 Your turn!